 Your child has a colostomy.
 This procedure involved cutting (and sometimes removing) part of the colon (large intestine).
 The end of the colon was attached to a small hole made in the abdominal wall.
 This creates an opening in the skin called a stoma.
 Stool and mucus pass out of the body through this opening into a holding bag.
+Depending on the location of the colostomy, your child's stool may be loose to formed.
 Below are guidelines for home care after a colostomy.
-The doctor and nursing staff may give you additional instructions for your child.
+The healthcare provider and nursing staff may give you additional instructions for your child.
+A special nurse called a wound-ostomy-continence nurse will often see patients and families in the hospital to go over questions and teaching.

 Care for your child’s healing stoma as you were shown.
-Ask your child’s doctor or nurse for an instruction sheet about stoma care.
+Ask your child’s healthcare provider for an instruction sheet about stoma care.
 This will help remind you how to care for the stoma.

 Be sure to do the following after surgery: